top of page

 Image by Agence Olloweb

-One of the models I use is the seven-eyed supervision model (Hawkins & Shohet, 1985) The model is relational because it focuses on the relationships between client, therapist and supervisor, and systemic because it focuses on the interplay between each relationship and their context within the wider system.
+One of the models I use is the seven-eyed supervision model (Hawkins & Shohet, 1985) The model is relational, it focuses on the relationships between client, therapist and supervisor, and systemic because it focuses on the interplay between each relationship and their context within the wider system.
 The model is called “seven eyed” because it focuses on seven distinct aspects of the therapeutic process.

 In group supervision this model allows everyone to take part in the supervision process either presenting a client, or participating by observing from one of the seven eyes.